rigon/bootpopup/README.md

 ### `bootpopup.prompt(list_types[, message[, title[, callback]]])`

-Shows a prompt dialog box, asking to input a value.
+Shows a prompt dialog box, asking to input multiple values.

 - **list_types**:
   - `(string)` array of objects with the description of values being asked: